adnymics/redicts/README.rst

 Usage
 =====

-This package can be used to save arbitary values in a hierarchy.
+This package can be used to save arbitrary values in a hierarchy.
 Each element of this hierarchy is referenced by a dotted path like this: ``a.b.c``.
 When saving a nested dictionary, its nested contents automatically get translated to such a dotted path by its string keys: